‘Star Wars’ Episode 8’ Spoilers: New Leaked Material Confirms A Big Twist

 The posters mention that Leia (Carrie Fisher) sends Rey to Luke (Mark Hamill), who was described as the “only surviving Jedi” and “hero of the past,” in order to find a way to “light the spark of victory” in the fight against the First Order.

-Then the Star Wars: Episode 8 description went on to state:
+Then the Star Wars: Episode 8 description revealed the following information.

 While it goes without saying that Rey and Kylo Ren’s destinies are somewhat intertwined, the description hints that the scavenger from Jakku not only feels a connection with her foe or ends up communicating with him, but actually also identifies with him in Star Wars: Episode 8.

-This is not unlikely since the two are going through the same journey in The Last Jedi, just on completely different designated destinations.
+This is not unlikely since the two are going through the same journey in The Last Jedi, just on completely different destinations.
 Kylo Ren wants to be the new Darth Vader while Rey wants to help the Resistance by understanding what she can do.

 The trailers also tease that the film is about the two choosing their destiny, which is why it is interesting to know that the leaked Star Wars: Episode 8 poster also poses a question that implies Rey or Kylo Ren could switch sides or at least their fates are not what everyone thought they’d be.

-After Star Wars: Episode 7—The Force Awakens, many fans were convinced that the paths of these two are set: Kylo Ren becomes the next Sith while Rey develops into a Jedi.
-However, it may not be that straightforward.
+After Star Wars: Episode 7—The Force Awakens, many fans were convinced that the paths of these two are set, and Kylo Ren becomes the next Sith while Rey develops into a Jedi.
+However, it might not be that straightforward.
 After all, while the two seem to have the idea of what they believe they should be, what they will truly become is another story.

 Promotional materials released for Star Wars: Episode 8—The Last Jedi hint that Rey will meet Supreme Leader Snoke, who ends up torturing her, as he convinces her to fulfill her destiny.
 In a still from the movie provided by Entertainment Weekly, Rey can be seen aboard the ancient Sith’s ship with Kylo Ren in the background.